WilliamZhang20/Power-Predictor/README.md

 ### Results & Conclusion

 The two models experimented with are:
-- Bayesian Regression on a [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) (GP) implemented with scikit-learn, and auto-tuned using the Limited Memory BFGS parameter optimization algorithm.
+- Bayesian Regression on a [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) (GP) implemented with scikit-learn, fitted with the Radial Basis Function (RBF) kernel, and optimized using the Limited Memory BFGS parameter tuning algorithm.
 - A vanilla neural network implemented with PyTorch, fitted using Mean Squared Error.
+- A support vector [regressor](https://www.mathworks.com/help/stats/understanding-support-vector-machine-regression.html) implemented with scikit-learn, and also fitted using the RBF kernel.

 The accuracy results in $R^2$ score were very good for both models:
 - For the GP Regression, train set score 0.9966, test set score 0.9893
 - For the neural network, train score 0.9943, test score 0.9912
+- For the Support Vector Regression, train score 0.99230, test score 0.9844

 More information is in the notebook :smile: